PSY - Psychology

 PSY 962L.
 Cognitive-Behavioral Therapy Lab (1).

 Supplements PSY 962 by providing students with hands-on training and experience with an array of techniques and procedures used in conducting psychological interventions from a cognitive-behavioral perspective.
 Covers reinforcement procedures, desensitization, cognitive therapy, dialectical behavior therapy, and self-regulation procedures.
-Graded S/U. Prerequisites: concurrent enrollment in PSY 962, instructor's consent.
+Prerequisite: instructor's consent.
+Corequisite: PSY 962.

 PSY 963.
 Practicum in Clinical Psychology (1-3).

 Gives the student further experience in developing clinical skills.
 Students are supervised in their clinical work with individual clients seen through the department clinic, and/or other appropriate sites.
-May be repeated for credit.
-Graded S/U. Prerequisite: instructor's consent.
+Repeatable for credit.
+Prerequisite: instructor's consent.

 PSY 965.
 Special Issues in Psychological Assessment (1-4).

 Covers contemporary and developing approaches to psychological assessment identified by the department.
 Course procedures and content vary according to topic.
-Repeatable.
+Repeatable for credit.
 Prerequisite: departmental or instructor's consent.

 PSY 966.
 Special Issues in Psychotherapeutic Interventions (1-4).

 Covers contemporary and developing approaches to psychotherapy identified by the department.
 Course procedures and content vary according to topic.
-Repeatable.
+Repeatable for credit.
 Prerequisite: departmental or instructor's consent.

 PSY 972.
 Techniques of Counseling (3).